 REACH provides intervention courses for college mathematics (GEN 103/104) and college reading (GEN105).

-The state-wide college readiness standards include a 19 ACT Math sub score in college mathematics and a 20 ACT Reading sub score in college reading.
-In compliance with state law, the university requires that all university first-year, degree-seeking students with less than 24 credit hours who are admitted with mathematic or with reading deficiencies participate in placement testing and course registration as determined by their placement test results.
+The statewide college readiness standards include an ACT Math sub-score of 19 in college mathematics and an ACT Reading sub-score of 20 in college reading.
+In compliance with state law, the university requires that all university first-year, degree-seeking students with less than 24 credit hours who are admitted with mathematic or reading deficiencies participate in placement testing and course registration as determined by their placement test results.

-Students whose scores on the Reading COMPASS exam are less than 85 (or whose scores on the KentuckY Online TEsting (KYOTE) Reading exam are less than 20) will be required to register for GEN105, Special Topics in Supplemented College Reading.
+Students whose scores on the ACCUPLACER Next Generation Reading exam are less than 244 (or whose scores on the KentuckY Online TEsting (KYOTE) Reading exam are less than 20) will be required to register for GEN 105, Special Topics in Supplemented College Reading during their first academic year.
 Advisors working with students are obliged to assist them in developing an individual schedule of classes that meets this state mandate and university requirement.